margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Journey Writing ##
+## Which is stronger, love or hate? ##
+Hate seems to be strong.
+It seems to tear one's heart up and throw one's life into shambles.
+Unconditional love is the most powerful force in the world, however.
+It overcomes the strongest, most monstrous waves of hate.
+Unconditional love overcomes all through to the ends of the world.

 ## What do you think is the most important thing for today's kids to learn in school? ##
 I think that hte most important thing for today's kids to identify emotions, and develop healthy relationships with people that are different from them.
 I also think it is improtant for kids to learn how to manage money but not worship money.
 I believe in the next generation! :) :)